Tree Design Artwork by Amanda Hillier

 Burial records for the three men who died as a result of the protest:

 We have been able to develop family trees and establish profiles for each of the eleven men involved in the Cinderloo Uprising:

 We have been amazed to trace descendants of the eleven men to far flung corners of the world including USA, Australia, Argentina and Dawley.
 People have contacted Cinderloo1821 and provided information to help our research.

 A fascinating report on the Gittins family was provided to us by John M Smith of North Carolina, who was delighted to find he was related to Thomas Gittins, having traced his family tree back into the early 17th Century.
 Its well worth a read to learn about the historical changes witnessed by his family.

-Our research is work in progress, but you can download the latest list of surnames we have traced with a connection to the eleven miners in the links below.
+Our research has just about concluded and you can download the lists of surnames we have traced with a connection to the eleven miners in the links below.
 Is your name among them?
 Do you recognise a few local names?